-Flood and Drain systems work on a simple principle; a timer triggers a pump in the reservoir to transport nutrient solution to the top planter, which fills up until the solution starts returning to the reservoir via a drain.
-This draining water draws fresh air back into the root zone leading to a perfect mix of water, nutrients and oxygen providing a strong ratio for fast plant growth.
-For more info on Flood and drain systems and how to implement them in your indoor garden, read our buyers guide
+Flood and Drain systems work on a simple principle; a timer triggers a pump in the reservoir to transport the nutrient solution to the top planter, which fills up until the solution starts returning to the reservoir via a drain port.
+The draining nutrient/water solution draws fresh air back into the root zone leading to a perfect mix of water, nutrients, and oxygen, providing a strong ratio for fast plant growth.
+For more info on Flood and drain systems and how to implement them in your indoor garden, read our buyer's guide

 Flood and Drain

 Otherwise known as Ebb and Flow, Flood and Drain systems can consistently produce heavier yields than hand watering.
 Due to the simple nature of ebb and flow, It reliably produces results with little chance of failing as the only moving part is a pump.

 Flood and Drain systems are versatile and can be used with a number of substrates; Coco, clay balls, 60/40, rockwool cubes or rockwool slabs.

 How often to feed in a flood and Drain?
 Based on several considerations:

 - The amount of water your substrate absorbs will affect your watering frequency, with higher absorbances like coco requiring fewer floods per day and fast draining mediums like clay balls requireing more.

 Size of your containers